briansimiyuj/doctor-appointment-app/README.md

         i.
 Retrieve the reason for rescheduling from local storage
       d.
 Get most recent rejection data
       e.
 Display the reason for rescheduling if it exists

+  ### Schedule Appointment Modal

+  Schedule Appointment Modal will be used to schedule a new appointment

+    1. Create a Schedule Appointment Modal component and mount it on the Tab Action Button component if showScheduleNewAppointmentModal state is true and pass onClose prop
+    2. Mount the Modal Header component and Modal Body component on the Schedule Appointment Modal component and pass onClose prop

 ### Settings Context